Key Takeaway

 Bottom line: ShedRx and MEDVi both offer compounded GLP-1 programs, but ShedRx differentiates itself with combination protocols that pair GLP-1 medication with additional compounds like B12, levocarnitine, or other metabolic boosters.
-MEDVi takes a more traditional physician-led approach with comprehensive lab work.
-If you are interested in combination protocols and want to try a more aggressive metabolic approach, ShedRx offers options that MEDVi does not.
+MEDVi takes a more traditional physician-led approach with thorough lab work.
+If you're interested in combination protocols and want to try a more aggressive metabolic approach, ShedRx offers options that MEDVi doesn't.
 If you prefer a straightforward, lab-backed, physician-supervised program, MEDVi is the safer bet.

 Quick Comparison